-To edit a target group, click the Edit icon to the right of a target group name.
+To edit a target group name and priority, click the Edit icon to the right of a target group name.
 The default target group that includes all devices cannot be edited.

 To delete a target group, click the Delete icon to the right of a target group name and confirm the deletion.
 The default target group that includes all devices cannot be deleted.